justinca/w0abe-blog/content/blog/getting-started/get-on-the-air/index.md

 ## Step One - Get Your License

->“Perfection is the enemy of progress.” — Winston Churchill

 Coming into ham radio completely blind can be overwhelming.
 My goal was to get on the air as quickly as possible in 3 steps:

 1. Listen to as many bands as possible (no license required)